The Two Synod Solution

 in work which is within the geographic

-bounds of another Presbytery aligned
+bounds of another Presbytery, which is

-within the responsibility of that other
+properly within the responsibility of that

 that Presbytery consents.